 Benefit 1: Efficiency through Automatic Updates of Existing Tasks

-By integrating Google Sheets with Wrike and setting up a flow triggered by row updates, changes made in Google Sheets are automatically reflected in tasks within Wrike.
+By integrating Google Sheets and Wrike and setting up a flow triggered by row updates, changes made in Google Sheets are automatically reflected in tasks within Wrike.

 For example, when a project manager adjusts a task deadline in Google Sheets, the task in Wrike is also updated, allowing everyone to quickly share the same information.